 You know what the problem is, but you cannot solve it?
-The 5 Whys technique will allow you to quickly dissect the problem and reveal its underlying causes.
+The 5 Whys technique will allow you to dissect the problem and reveal its underlying causes quickly.

 Unpredicted problems may occur in any team or process.
 However, problems are just symptoms of deeper issues.
 Fixing a problem quickly may be a convenient solution, however, it doesn’t protect your work process from recurring mistakes.
 This is why your team needs to focus on finding the root cause and tackle it properly.

 The 5 Whys technique is one of the most effective tools for root cause analysis in the Lean management arsenal.
 Every team faces roadblocks in its daily work.
 However, using the 5 Whys will help you find the root cause of any problem and protect the process from recurring mistakes and failures.

 The 5 Whys method is part of the Toyota Production System.
 Developed by Sakichi Toyoda, a Japanese inventor and industrialist, the technique became an integral part of the Lean philosophy.